shenef/Boktai-Speedrunning/src/shinbok/any.md

 Take the ↙️ path, walk on the weight switch to go through the ↘️ gate.
 Then take the ↗️ path to reach the elevator and go back to **3F**.

+Go through the ↘️ gate.
+Kill the green slime with ![icon][estoc]
+Estoc, use ![icon][dash]
+Dash and open the green chest for a ![icon][red_card] +4 Stat card (400 solls) (1747 => 1765 EXP).
+_Do NOT use the Card yet._

-Go through the ↘️, ↗️ paths, then walk on the grown plant & the iron block to proceed in the ↖️ direction.
+Then take the ↗️ path, walk on the grown plant & the iron block to continue in the ↖️ direction.
 You can reach the moving platform without using another ![icon][power_nut] Power Nut, so wait until you've reached the other side before using another one.

 Then proceed in the ↖️ direction twice (watch out for the centipede), then ↙️ twice and ↖️ again to go outside.
 Use the grown plant as a shortcut, stay on the left to prevent the bulb from exploding.
 Take the ↘️ and ↗️ paths to go back inside the tree.

 Proceed in the ↘️ direction (watch out for the golems), then ↗️ twice to take the elevator to go back to **2F**.